edenfillon/Space-Digital-Image/README.md

   drawAllSunrays();
 }

-// draws the rays of the sun
-function drawAllSunrays() {
+// draws the rays of the sun, Eden function drawAllSunrays() {
   turnTo(0);
   penWidth(2);